ajohnson1/ajohnson1.github.io/bobsonly.md

 ## 69 complete B-block peals

-I have found over 600 sets of round B-blocks which together with some B-blocks give an odd number of round blocks where the sixes can be rearranged to give 69 complete B-blocks.
+I have found over [600 sets of round blocks](oddblocks/oddblocks_69.txt) which together with some B-blocks give an odd number of round blocks where the sixes can be rearranged to give 69 complete B-blocks.
 Some of the sets of blocks are given below together with some peals.

 ### 57 round blocks (a), signature: 29:2+45
 ```